LRiceCooker/Termectron/README.md

 - [ ] Icon support - Not tested
 - [ ] Testing needed

-**Note**: While packaging scripts exist for Windows and Linux, they haven't been tested yet. macOS is the primary development platform and is fully functional.
+**Note**: While packaging scripts exist for Windows and Linux, they haven't been tested yet. macOS is the primary development platform and is functional.

 ## Contributing